a-flyleaf/ygbtdm/cast/other/s.md

 - Often seen smoking, indoors and out

 ## episode appearances
 - **[01]({%include url.html%}/story/01)**: Not clearly seen.
-As a youth, Joce saves a pale figure who calls her a "hero," draws her in, but ultimately leaves.
-In the present, Joce receives a letter from "S." It is immediately shoved in a drawer full of letters from the same sender.
+As a youth, Joce saves a pale figure who calls her a "hero" and draws her in, but who ultimately leaves.
+In the present, Joce receives a letter from "S." It's immediately shoved in a drawer full of letters from the same sender.
 - **[03]({%include url.html%}/story/03)**+**[05]({%include url.html%}/story/05)**: Not quite seen; Joce is haunted by a pale figure in abstracted, hazy sequences.
 The letter is read in ep05, revealing a furious tirade that nonetheless demands the recipient's favor.
 - **[06]({%include url.html%}/story/06)**--**[07]({%include url.html%}/story/07)**: Spurred by the letter's reading, flashback sequences show the circumstances of Joce and "S"' meeting, relationship, and eventual leave.
-- **[10]({%include url.html%}/story/10)**: Not seen; in a closing sequence, Joce writes back, then lets the letter go, dissolving into nothing.
+- **[10]({%include url.html%}/story/10)**: Not seen; in a closing sequence, Joce writes back, then lets the letter go.
+It dissolves into nothing.

 ## author notes
 - This person's name in my notes is <i>Salvador "Skoal" Flores</i>.
 I don't think there's a canonical instance where the name actually gets *used*, though.